OpenEvalProject/evals/manuscripts/elife-97227/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0464eyp60 RNA Therapeutics Institute, University of Massachusetts Chan Medical School Worcester United States
+1. RNA Therapeutics Institute, University of Massachusetts Chan Medical School Worcester United States ([ROR:0464eyp60](https://ror.org/0464eyp60))
-2. https://ror.org/006w34k90 Howard Hughes Medical Institute, University of Massachusetts Chan Medical School Worcester United States
+2. Howard Hughes Medical Institute, University of Massachusetts Chan Medical School Worcester United States ([ROR:006w34k90](https://ror.org/006w34k90))

 † Corresponding author

 ## Abstract

 Images taken by transmission electron microscopes are usually affected by lens aberrations and image defocus, among other factors.
 These distortions can be modeled in reciprocal space using the contrast transfer function (CTF).
 Accurate estimation and correction of the CTF is essential for restoring the high-resolution signal in cryogenic electron microscopy (cryoEM).
-Previously, we described the implementation of algorithms for this task in the cis TEM software package (Grant et al., 2018).
+Previously, we described the implementation of algorithms for this task in the cisTEM software package (Grant et al., 2018).
 Here we show that taking sample characteristics, such as thickness and tilt, into account can improve CTF estimation.
 This is particularly important when imaging cellular samples, where measurement of sample thickness and geometry derived from accurate modeling of the Thon ring pattern helps judging the quality of the sample.
-This improved CTF estimation has been implemented in CTFFIND5, a new version of the cis TEM program CTFFIND.
+This improved CTF estimation has been implemented in CTFFIND5, a new version of the cisTEM program CTFFIND.
 We evaluated the accuracy of these estimates using images of tilted aquaporin crystals and eukaryotic cells thinned by focused ion beam milling.
 We estimate that with micrographs of sufficient quality CTFFIND5 can measure sample tilt with an accuracy of 3° and sample thickness with an accuracy of 5 nm.

 ## Introduction